 - 5 pm - 12 am in Miami, Florida or New York (ET) is 9 am to 4 pm local NZ time.

 Weekends in the US start a day later than in New Zealand.
 Want to call your family on Saturday or Sunday back in Illinois or Colorado, make sure you call on Friday or Saturday, New Zealand local time.

-When you join one of our trips, like our popular Kiwi 14 day tour, we’ll provide you with an full itinerary before you leave home and you’ll be able to see which mornings you have some time for yourself.
+When you join one of our trips, like our popular Kakapo 21 day New Zealand tour, we’ll provide you with a full itinerary before you leave home and you’ll be able to see which mornings you have some time for yourself.
 Use these times to call back home (this is especially true for the east coast of the United States) before your afternoon out exploring or travelling.